EvilX/django-snippets/README.rst

 This tag also accepts an optional argument where you can specify the number of seconds, the that snippet should be cached::

-    {% include_snippet "comment_list" 3600 %}
+    {% include_snippet6~ "comment_list" 3600 %}

 License
 -------

 *django-snippets* is available free software under the New BSD license.
-See the file LICENSE for more information.
+See the file LICENSE.txt for more information.